 From the darkness rises Messycafe into the light.

-Just about a week ago, I hit rock bottom—emotionally, financially, mentally, and spiritually.
-The crash was painful in every way, and I finally had no choices left except for one which was suicide.
+Hitting rock bottom was probably the most emotionally and mentally painful crash in every way – I had no choices left.
 My mind kept bringing me back to the past, regretting every decision I’ve ever made.
-Depressed was how I felt as I roamed the city streets on that gloomy afternoon with one objective in mind.
+Depressed was how I felt as I roamed the city streets on that gloomy afternoon with one terrifying thought in mind.

-Days later after several back and forth thoughts, relentless drinking, forgiveness and last chances, I look back with immense gratitude for God and the incredible gifts that time bestowed upon me.
+Days later after several back and forth thoughts, buckets of tears shed, forgiveness and last chances, I look back with immense gratitude for God and the incredible gifts that time bestowed upon me.
 It instilled in me a deep trust that the universe actually did have my back, contrary to external appearances and bank balances.

 I have finally awaken, slowly and steadily, from my darkest hours, ready to take on the world once again from a fresh perspective.